bencz/python-jit/notes/design.md

     uint64_t reference_count
     void (*destructor)()

-All objects must be destructible (destructor must never be NULL).
+All objects must be destructible (destructor must never be nullptr).

 Built-in types have structures defined in their respective header files (in the Source/Types directory).
 User-defined types follow the structure in Source/Types/Instance.hh, with attributes immediately following the class id.
 The memory order of attributes in an instance object follows the order in which the attributes are created in the source file; most often, this is the order they're set in the class' `__init__` function.
 However, the memory order of the attributes in a class instance object should be considered arbitrary and should not be relied upon (though it should be impossible to have such a dependency in Python code).